liadraz/Shapes-ScreenSaver/README.md

 # Shapes-ScreenSaver

-Screen-Saver in shaepes is a project based on composite design pattern.
+Screen-Saver with shapes is a project based on composite design pattern.

+Implemented in c++.